Jobs getting logged twice in PaperCut

 Because of this, we found that users could be charged twice for the same job.
 Thankfully, there are two ways to fix this issue.

 Since PaperCut version 17.0.6 we’ve changed things up to watch out for this special scenario and make sure these jobs are only tracked once.
-Please upgrade your PaperCut server if you are encountering this issue.
+Please upgrade your PaperCut server to 17.0.6 or later if you are encountering this issue.

 You can prevent print jobs from spooling in the XPS2GDI format by having Windows clients print using Client-Side Rendering.
 We also like Client-Side Rendering for a number of other reasons, like the fact that it helps reduce the load on your print server.